-We are an interactive research lab with two primary research objectives:
+We are an interactive and multidisciplinary research lab with two primary research objectives:

 - Development of 3D super-resolution imaging methods, including instrument design, sample preparation, and computational image analysis.